metno/lard/ansible/readme.md

 For bringing it back up (or turn it back on):
 `sudo pg_ctlcluster 16 main start`

 ### for load balancing at MET
+This role creates a user and basic db for the loadbalancer to test the health of the db.
+Part of the role is allowed to fail on the secondary ("cannot execute ___ in a read-only transaction"), as it should pass on the primary and be replicated over.
+The hba conf change needs to be run on both.

+The vars are encrypted, so run: ansible-vault decrypt roles/bigip/vars/main.yml

-Run the bigip role on the VMs:
+Then run the bigip role on the VMs:

 ```
 ansible-playbook -i inventory.yml -e bigip_password=xxx bigip.yml